Nuboctane/clawjs/README.md

 <h2>known issues/TODO</h2>

-- G and H key combo could get triggered while interacting with any input inside the Document.
+- G and H key combo could get triggered while interacting with any input elements inside the Document.
 - Elements that can be scrolled within themselves could show key labels not directly visible to the client on activation.
+- Event listeners of the page you're visiting might intervene with this script during/when activated.